-• Subject to any combination of the above listed sanctions This is subject to change in order to comply with new local, state, or federal laws, or changes in the College's procedures pertaining to the possession and consumption of alcoholic beverages.
+This is subject to change in order to comply with new local, state, or federal laws, or changes in the College's procedures pertaining to the possession and consumption of alcoholic beverages.
 New Mexico State law supersedes any policy developed and/or in place by the College with regard to alcohol or illicit drug use or possession.

 In the State of New Mexico, you must be 21 to purchase or drink beer, wine, or liquor.
 The punishment for buying, drinking or possessing an alcoholic beverage as a minor is a misdemeanor offense punishable by fines, which increase with each prior conviction.
-The court can also suspend your driver's license, require community service work.
+The court can also suspend your driver's license and/or require community service work.
 In addition, the court may require that you attend an alcohol awareness course.
-Giving alcohol to a minor, and making or applying for a fake ID, is a felony.
+Giving alcohol to a minor and making or applying for a fake ID are felonies.

 Punishment for a drug possession arrest depends on the type and the amount of drugs, as well as other factors.
 Possessing some drugs, like marijuana, may either be a misdemeanor or felony, depending on the amount.
-Possessing other drugs such as cocaine or methamphetamine is a felony.
-Any conviction for drug possession or drug related offenses may affect a students eligibility for federal student loans.
+Possessing other drugs, such as cocaine or methamphetamine, is a felony.
+Any conviction, for drug possession or drug related offenses may affect a student's eligibility for federal student loans.